-In my previous blog I looked at idea validation when it comes to new product concepts.
+In a previous blog we looked at idea validation when it comes to new product concepts.
 The next most logical step in bringing a product to market is thoroughly looking at who your customers are and why.
 Whether you are bringing a new product to market or are looking to bump up sales on an existing product, you might find the below useful.

 These tips will save you months of work and thousands of Euros, will help you develop a product that people want, help you devise your sales and marketing strategy and build a structured list of people who are actually willing to buy your product – all before you’ve invested any time or money manufacturing the product.

 Properly identifying and segmenting your target market is an absolute critical first step in the process and something so many entrepreneurs get wrong.
 If You Think Your Target Market Is “Everyone” – You’re In Serious Trouble.

 If I’m meeting a new client and ask who their target audience is and they answer with something like ‘everyone’ or ‘this product can help anyone’, I know we’ve got some work to do.

 Obviously we all want to sell our products in bulk and in 99.9% of cases we don’t really care who buys it as long as they buy it – so, we just put some ads in the paper, build a website, maybe hire a sales person or two and do lots of other stuff that costs money.
 Then we are surprised when we’ve little or no sales.

 Here’s the problem; Ultimately, if you’re in business, chances are you are trying to help people solve a problem, satisfy a market need and at the same time make a profit.
 Logically you’d think the right answer would be that the bigger your market i.e. ‘the everybody’, the bigger and more profitable your business.
 Unfortunately – not so.